-The Board of Directors is soliciting proxies to be used at the 2017 Annual Meeting.
-This proxy statement, the form of proxy and the Company's 2016 Annual Report to Shareholders will be available at www.cstproxy.com/energizer/ 2016 beginning on December 13, 2016.
-A Notice Regarding the Availability of Proxy Materials will be mailed to shareholders on or about December 13, 2016.
+The Board of Directors is soliciting proxies to be used at the 2018 Annual Meeting.
+This proxy statement, the form of proxy and the Company's 2017 Annual Report to Shareholders will be available at https://materials.proxyvote.com/29272W beginning on December 13, 2017.
+A Notice Regarding the Availability of Proxy Materials will be mailed to shareholders on or about December 13, 2017.